 - This course is an introductory course in telecommunications networks.
 It covers the fundamentals of networking concepts, such as networking media, topology, switching, and management.
 It will also include an introduction to Open System Interface (OSI) layered organization and the functionality of each layer.

-Prerequisite: CSC 110 or CIS 165 or Departmental Permission
+Prerequisite: CSC 110 or CIS 165 or CSC 111 or Departmental Permission

 - Students are introduced to the UNIX operating system, its external commands, internal structures, and text processing capabilities.

-Prerequisite: CSC 110 or CIS 150 level or above or Departmental Permission
+Prerequisite: CSC 110 or CSC 111 or CIS 165 or Departmental Permission

 - This course is a second course in telecommunications networks with special emphasis on Local Area Networks (LAN).
 It covers the fundamentals of LAN technology, such as wiring and topology as well as implementation and management of LANs.
 Advanced topics include LAN connectivity and future LAN directions.